 SETH BLOOM & CHRISTINA GELSONE MET AT A CIRCUS IN AFGHANISTAN, were engaged while street performing in Scotland, and married in China.
-(Christina wore a dress made of little white balloons.)

 The couple lives in Harlem in New York City.

 Video about Seth and Christina

 SETH AND CHRISTINA REALLY DID MEET IN AFGHANISTAN, a country they returned to every year from 2003 - 2010.
 They intentionally make work with no language so they can continue to perform anywhere in the world.